FAQ from the Wellesley Public Schools Athletics Department

 - Girls Cross Country: Varsity, JV, Middle School

 WINTER SEASON: Starting Date: Monday after Thanksgiving

-- Boys Basketball: Varsity, JV, Freshman, Middle School
+- Boys Basketball: Varsity, JV, Freshmen, Middle School

-- Girls Basketball: Varsity, JV, Freshman, Middle School
+- Girls Basketball: Varsity, JV, Freshmen, Middle School

 - Dance Team: Varsity